 EuroVelo 15 Rhine Cycle Route — Stage by Stage Guide

-The EuroVelo 15 Rhine Cycle Route is 1,233 kilometres of some of the most varied, beautiful, and genuinely rideable long-distance cycling in Europe.
-I completed the full route over 18 days in May two years ago, starting from the Rhine’s source in the Swiss Alps and finishing at the Hook of Holland on the North Sea coast.
-What I found was a route that tour operators package into sanitised highlights reels and that the official EuroVelo site describes in broad strokes — but nobody had given me the granular, day-by-day information I actually needed before I left.
-This guide is the one I wish had existed.
+EuroVelo 15 has gotten complicated with all the sanitised tour-operator highlights reels and vague official descriptions flying around.
+As someone who completed the full 1,233 kilometres over 18 days in May two years ago, I learned everything there is to know about what this route actually demands — starting from the Rhine’s source in the Swiss Alps and finishing at the Hook of Holland on the North Sea coast.
+Nobody gave me the granular, day-by-day information I needed before I left.
+So this is the guide I wish had existed.
 Four countries.
-Four distinct landscapes.
+Four completely different landscapes.
 One river, followed almost entirely from birth to sea.

 Route Overview and Best Time to Ride

-The Rhine rises at Tomasee lake near Oberalp Pass in the Swiss canton of Graubünden at roughly 2,344 metres above sea level, and it empties into the North Sea near Rotterdam and Hoek van Holland.
+The Rhine rises at Tomasee lake near Oberalp Pass in the Swiss canton of Graubünden — roughly 2,344 metres above sea level — and empties into the North Sea near Rotterdam and Hoek van Holland.
 The official EV15 route traces it for 1,233 km through Switzerland, France (specifically Alsace), Germany, and the Netherlands.
 That is not a weekend ride.
-Most cyclists take between 16 and 22 days, depending on fitness, daily distance appetite, and how many afternoons they lose sitting in riverside beer gardens.
+Most cyclists take between 16 and 22 days, depending on fitness, daily mileage appetite, and how many afternoons they lose sitting in riverside beer gardens.
 Spoiler — you will lose at least three afternoons that way.
+Probably more.

-The route passes through four distinct cycling cultures.
-Switzerland is precise and signposted but expensive.
-Alsace is charming and occasionally confusing.
-Germany is a cyclist’s paradise with dedicated infrastructure.
-The Netherlands is flat, fast, and extraordinarily well signed with its numbered junction network.
+But what is EV15, really?
+In essence, it’s a waymarked long-distance cycling route following Europe’s most storied river.
+But it’s much more than that — it’s four distinct cycling cultures stitched together into one continuous journey.
+Switzerland is precise and signposted but genuinely expensive.
+Alsace is charming and occasionally baffling.
+Germany is a cyclist’s paradise with dedicated infrastructure everywhere you look.
+The Netherlands is flat, fast, and signed via a numbered junction network that makes every other country’s system look embarrassingly amateur.

 Elevation Profile — What to Expect

 The opening stages through the Swiss Alps involve real climbing.
-The first 200 kilometres feature cumulative elevation gain that will test loaded tourers.
-Once you reach Basel, however, the route levels out dramatically.
-From Basel to Karlsruhe is almost billiard-table flat.
-There are minor undulations through the German Middle Rhine gorge between Bingen and Koblenz — the terrain there wrinkles just enough to keep it interesting — but nothing genuinely steep after Switzerland.
+The first 200 kilometres carry cumulative elevation gain that will test loaded tourers — legs, lungs, the whole package.
+Once you reach Basel, though, the route levels out dramatically.
+Basel to Karlsruhe is almost billiard-table flat.
+There are minor undulations through the German Middle Rhine gorge between Bingen and Koblenz — the terrain wrinkles just enough to keep things interesting — but nothing genuinely steep after Switzerland.
 The Netherlands is flat in the way only the Netherlands can be: aggressively, almost defiantly flat.

 Best Time to Ride

-May through September is the window.
-I rode in May and it was close to perfect — temperatures between 16°C and 24°C most days, long daylight hours, and accommodation not yet at summer-peak prices.
-June and July are busier and hotter, particularly through the Rhine Gorge where the valley walls trap warmth.
+May through September is your window.
+I rode in May and it was close to perfect — temperatures between 16°C and 24°C most days, long daylight hours, accommodation not yet at summer-peak prices.
+June and July run busier and hotter, particularly through the Rhine Gorge where the valley walls trap warmth like a slow oven.
 August is peak season everywhere; book accommodation two to three months ahead if you’re riding then.
-September is arguably the best month for the German and Dutch sections — harvest time in wine country, lower crowds, golden light.
+September is arguably the best month for the German and Dutch sections — harvest time in wine country, lower crowds, that golden late-afternoon light.

 Avoid April.
-I had a friend attempt it in early April and she hit persistent rain and cold from Chur through to Strasbourg.
-Not dangerous, just miserable in a way that erodes enthusiasm by day four.
+A friend attempted it in early April and hit persistent rain and cold from Chur all the way through to Strasbourg.
+Not dangerous, just miserable in a way that quietly erodes enthusiasm by day four.
+Don’t make my friend’s mistake.

 Route Marking and Navigation

-In Switzerland the route follows National Route 2 (Rhone Route, confusingly — the Rhine is German for Rhein, and Swiss signage switches between languages).
+In Switzerland the route follows National Route 2 — the Rhone Route, confusingly, since the Rhine is simply the German word for Rhein and Swiss signage switches between languages without much warning.
 Navigation in Switzerland requires either a good paper map from Kümmerly+Frey or a GPS device loaded with the Komoot route.
-I used a Garmin Edge 830 with the EV15 route downloaded from the official EuroVelo GPX files, and it worked without issue through all four countries except one baffling detour near Worms where the GPX and the on-the-ground signs disagreed.
+I used a Garmin Edge 830 with the EV15 route downloaded from the official EuroVelo GPX files.
+It worked without issue through all four countries except one baffling detour near Worms where the GPX and the on-the-ground signs flat-out disagreed.
 I followed the signs.
-That was the right call.
+That was the right call — apparently the GPX file had an outdated section there.

 Stage 1–3 — Switzerland to Alsace